cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Solitaire encryption: Dialogs are improved, display of "A" and "B" for the jokers instead of "53" and "54" (as in the original description), message is no longer limited to 64 kB, the key streams created can be stored.
-  Solitaire's manual analysis (reconstruction of the initial deck) is improved.
+  Solitaire's manual analysis (reconstruction of the initial deck) improved.

 - The permutation cipher now can be applied to hex files too.